 From vector-borne diseases to hazard-related injuries, we expect an increase in a multitude of health impacts.
-Certain populations, like low-income families, outdoor workers, children, pregnant women and elderly people are most vulnerable to these health risks.
+Certain populations, like low-income families, outdoor workers, children, pregnant women and elders are most vulnerable to these health risks.

 In addition to exasperating current inequities, climate change also presents intergenerational inequities.
 Since greenhouse gases persist in the atmosphere for centuries, taking action today helps us prepare and protect the future health of our children and grandchildren.